OpenEvalProject/evals/manuscripts/elife-36275/v1/manuscript.md

 For each (first) online detection that occurred inside a reference burst, the absolute detection latency was computed as the time between the start of the reference burst and the time of the TTL event triggered by the online detection.
 The relative detection latency was computed as the absolute latency divided by the reference burst duration.

-To test the statistical significance of the Matthews correlation coefficient, we used the χ2 test with the following relation between the correlation and χ2 statistic: χ2=N×MCC2, where N is the number of samples used to compute the correlation coefficient.
-To assess the difference between two Matthews correlation coefficients, we applied the Fisher z-transform and compared the difference of the z-scored correlation coefficients to a normal distribution with standard errorσ=1N1-3+1N2-3.
+To test the statistical significance of the Matthews correlation coefficient, we used the $χ^{2}$ test with the following relation between the correlation and $χ^{2}$ statistic: $χ^{2}=N\timesMCC^{2}$, where N is the number of samples used to compute the correlation coefficient.
+To assess the difference between two Matthews correlation coefficients, we applied the Fisher z-transform and compared the difference of the z-scored correlation coefficients to a normal distribution with standard error$\sigma=\sqrt{\frac{1}{N_{1}-3}+\frac{1}{N_{2}-3}}$.

-## Parameter characterization
+### Parameter characterization

-During live tests of replay detection, the parameters of the algorithm were fixed to θmua= 2.5, θsharp = 0.5 and Nbins= 3 for online detection in REST and to θmua= 3, θsharp = 0.65 and Nbins= 3 for online detections in RUN2.
-Offline, the effect of varying the threshold parameters θmua and θsharp on replay detection and identification performance was evaluated for all datasets.
+During live tests of replay detection, the parameters of the algorithm were fixed to $\theta_{mua}$= 2.5, $\theta_{sharp}$ = 0.5 and Nbins= 3 for online detection in REST and to $\theta_{mua}$= 3, $\theta_{sharp}$ = 0.65 and Nbins= 3 for online detections in RUN2.
+Offline, the effect of varying the threshold parameters $\theta_{mua}$ and $\theta_{sharp}$ on replay detection and identification performance was evaluated for all datasets.
 A simulator program, written in the Python language, applied the online algorithm (including 75 ms lock-out) to the saved posterior distributions that were produced by the decoder stage in Falcon’s processing graph.
 For the offline simulations, the closed-loop detection latency is unavailable and the identification latency, defined as the difference between the start of the reference burst and the end of the Nbins x 10 ms time window that triggered a positive detection, is reported instead.

-## Testing the effect of data availability
+### Testing the effect of data availability

 To explore the effect of data availability on online replay content detection, subsets of tetrodes were repeatedly sampled from one dataset (dataset #2).
 For each sample, online detection was simulated offline with playback of spiking data (previously recorded with Cheetah software).
 For each size of the tetrode subset (minimum 1 and maximum 14), we sampled either all possible combinations or 50 randomly selected combinations (whichever was smaller).
-For all subsampled tetrode sets, replay detection performance was assessed as before with θmua and θsharp parameters optimized separately each time.
+For all subsampled tetrode sets, replay detection performance was assessed as before with $\theta_{mua}$ and $\theta_{sharp}$ parameters optimized separately each time.
 In all simulations, we used the reference content for performance evaluation that was computed on the original full dataset as described above.
 Reported detection latencies exclude the contribution of the online added computational latency.

-## Stress tests of closed-loop system
+### Stress tests of closed-loop system

 Stress tests were aimed at determining the added latency of the online decoding system in conditions with high spike rates (from 0 to 1000 spikes/s per tetrode) and high tetrode/channel counts (16-tetrode/64-channel, 24-tetrode/96-channel and 32-tetrode/128-channel).